shiaoligreen/misinformation/project_proposal.md

 **Members:** Jennifer, Nicole, Shiao-li, Rachelle
 ---

 We aim to build an annotated corpus that captures linguistic patterns distinguishing misinformation, opinion/editorial, from verified news.
 Our goal is to produce a dataset resource useful for researchers studying how language signals credibility — or the lack of it.
+We plan to enhance the Twitter Misinformation Dataset that is currently available on Hugging Face with the goal of contributing the enhanced dataset to Hugging Face.

 ---